History of the City

 Next to the Beachwood Village Hall was the Centenary Church constructed in 1884.
-This was the home of the bronze bell until the new Beachwood Municipal Complex started in 2006.
+This was the home of the bronze bell until the new Beachwood Municipal Complex opened in 2005.
 The bell was placed in storage in the Police garage until 2016.

 When anyone in the community passed away, this church bell was tolled once for each year of his or her age.